-- 'Spider's web' of blood vessels (see Figure 8)- indicates a viable embryo.
-Blood vessels in chicken eggs are observable from 3 to 10 days.
-By day 18 of incubation, the chick fills up most of the egg and appears as a dark area within the egg; blood vessels are not seen. - Cracks- If you notice leaking eggs, eggs with cracks, or hairline fractures while candling remove and discard these eggs.
-The embryos will not develop, as cracks allow disease and bacteria to enter the egg.
+Figure 8 Viable embryo between days 5-10.
+Note the 'Spider's web' of

-• Air sac- should increase in size throughout embryo development in all poultry species.
+- Cracks- If you notice leaking eggs, eggs with cracks, or hairline fractures while candling remove and discard these eggs.
+The embryos will not develop, as cracks allow disease and bacteria to enter the egg. - Air sac- should increase in size throughout embryo development in all poultry species.
 Figure 9 shows air sac development for chickens.
 If the air sack is too small, the incubation humidity is too high.
 If the air sack is too large, the incubator humidity is too low.